Leckurs/Binary-Bishops/README.md

 <br> *2.
 WHAT DIFFICULTIES DID WE FACE ?*

 MONISHA SHIL>> This project work forced me to learn python language from the scratch making the topics like binary/linear search, creating shapes using for loop and many other basic topics very clear.
->> Not having any previous knowledge about the programming language consumed a lot of time just to learn the language and not having ever worked on github led to meeting up in person for the coding.
+<br> >> Not having any previous knowledge about the programming language consumed a lot of time just to learn the language and not having ever worked on github led to meeting up in person for the coding.